Skip to Content

 Development Assessment Panel (DAP)

-All major developments over $10 million are automatically referred to our Design Review Panel for review and feedback, and then to the Metro Inner-South Joint Development Assessment Panel for determination.
+All major developments over $10 million are automatically referred to our Design Review Panel (DRP) for review and feedback, and then to the Metro Inner Development Assessment Panel for determination.
 Find out more about the processes below.

-The Metro Inner-South Joint Development Assessment Panel covers the local government areas of Belmont, Canning, East Fremantle, Fremantle, Melville, South Perth and Victoria Park, and is one of five Development Assessment Panels (DAP) in Western Australia.
+The Metro Inner Development Assessment Panel covers the 19 local government areas that comprise the inner region of the Perth metropolitan area, and is one of five Development Assessment Panels (DAPs) in Western Australia.

-The role of a DAP is to provide consistent, accountable, and professional decision-making on development applications of a certain type and value threshold.
-Each DAP has five panel members, with three who are specialist members and two who are local government councillors.
+The role of a DAP is to provide decision-making on development applications of a certain type and value threshold.
+Each DAP has five panel members, with three who are specialist members and two who are local government elected members.

-The DAP determines development applications as if it were the responsible planning authority, and for developments in City of Melville, refers to the:
+The DAP determines development applications as if it were the responsible planning authority, and for developments in City of Melville, refers to the applicable planning framework.

-For more information about DAPS, visit the Department of Planning, Lands and Heritage website.
-For more information about the process we follow when dealing with a DAP application please refer to Clause 18 of our Local Planning Policy 1.1 ‘Planning Process and Decision Making.’
+More information about DAPs can be found on the Department of Planning, Lands and Heritage website.
+For more information about the process we follow when dealing with a DAP application please refer to our Local Planning Policy 1.1 ‘Planning Process and Decision Making.’

 Applications that get referred to the DAP

-All proposed developments that have an estimated construction cost of $10 million or more are referred to the DAP for determination.
+All proposed developments that have an estimated construction cost of $2 million or more can opt in to being determined by the DAP.

 The following types of applications cannot be referred to the DAP for determination: